google/framework-for-osdu/osdu-r2/os-workflow/README.md

     * Respond with the `404 Not Found` status if the requested workflow ID isn't found.
 2. Return the workflow job status to the user or application.

+### Update workflow status

+In terms of OSDU R2 Prototype, Apache Airflow DAGs start this workflow in the service.
+Once an ingestion workflow is started and a file is ingested, the Opaque Ingestion DAG or the OSDU Ingestion DAG query the Workflow service with the new status.
+The ingestion workflow can be set to RUNNING, FINISHED, or FAILED.

+Upon an `/updateWorkflowStatus` request:

+1. Validate the incoming request.
+    * Validate the authentication token and the DELFI partition ID.
+Fail workflow status update if the token or the partition ID is not provided.
+    * Fail the request if the workflow ID or the workflow status is not provided.
+    * Fail the request if the workflow status is not one of the RUNNING, FINISHED, or FAILED
+2. Update the workflow status in the database.
+    * Fail the update if the workflow ID is not found in the database.
+    * Fail the update if there are more than one status for the workflow in the database.
+    * Fail the update if the stored status and the incoming status are the same.
+3. Return the workflow ID and the workflow status to the requester.

 ## API

 ### POST /startWorkflow